wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 }

 dependencies {
-    compile 'com.wultra.android.powerauth:powerauth-sdk:1.x.y'
+    implementation 'com.wultra.android.powerauth:powerauth-sdk:2.x.y'
 }
 ```

-Note that this documentation is using version `1.x.y` as an example.
+Note that this documentation is using version `2.x.y` as an example.
 You can find the latest version in our [List of Releases](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Releases.md).
 The Android Studio IDE can also find and offer updates for your application's dependencies.

 From now on, you can use `PowerAuthSDK` class in your project.